tvanpat/tvanpat/_posts/2020-02-24-core-tenants.md

 there is a fear among commanders that people will try to replace the analyst with an algorithm.
 This concern is largely due to the cost of failure.
 For example, if a spam filter mislabels an email there is little impact.
-However, if a civilian vehicle is misclassified as a tank by an algorithm and a commander calls for a precision strike on the vehicle an incent person could be killed.
+However, if a civilian vehicle is misclassified as a tank by an algorithm and a commander calls for a precision strike on the vehicle an innocent person could be killed.
 Granted this is an extreme example, but it does represent a mistrust in technology most commanders rightfully have.
 The solutions provided will not replace the analyst in critical decisions, but rather will assist the analyst in handling the large amounts of data so the analyst can employ critical thinking.